Learning Neural Networks by Neuron Pursuit: Experimental Details

 \subsubsection{Gaussian}

 We train four-layer fully connected neural networks to for both the NP algorithm and gradient descent.
-The specific hyperparameters for each method are as follows:

-\textbf{Gradient Descent.} The network contains 50 neurons per layer and is trained using full-batch gradient descent.
-The initial weights were sampled from the hypersphere of radius 0.1.
+The specific hyperparameters for each method are as follows:\\ \textbf{Gradient Descent.} The initial weights were sampled from the hypersphere of radius 0.1.
 Training continued until the training error dropped below 0.001 or until a maximum of $3 \times 10^6$ iterations.
-We evaluated three learning rates for both $h_1(\rvx)$ and $h_2(\rvx)$: $\{0.02,0.01,0.005\}$.
-We report the results corresponding to the lowest test error.

-\textbf{Neuron Pursuit.} We run the NP algorithm until the training error drops below 0.001 or until 31 iterations were completed.
+We evaluated different learning rates for both $h_1(\rvx)$ and $h_2(\rvx)$: $\{0.1,0.01\}$.
+We report the results corresponding to the lowest test error. \\ \textbf{Neuron Pursuit.} We run the NP algorithm until the training error drops below 0.001 or until 31 iterations were completed.
 In each iteration, the constrained NCF is maximized using projected gradient ascent with step-size 0.2 for 2500 iterations, where the initial weights are sampled uniformly from the unit-norm sphere.
 We use $H=10$ different random initializations to identify the most dominant KKT point.

-The scalar $\delta$ is chosen in a similar way as in \Cref{sphere_exp}, except that in the first iteration $\delta$ is first set to 0.5.
+The scalar $\delta$ in the first iteration was set to 0.1.
+For subsequent iterations, we have $\delta = 0.01\|\rvw\|_2$, where $\|\rvw\|_2$ denotes the norm of the weights at the end of the previous iteration.
 After each neuron addition, we trained the network using full-batch gradient descent for 100,000 iterations.
-However, if the training loss gets less than $0.05$, the number of iterations is increased to 300,000, because the optimization gets slower.
-We use learning rates $\{0.005,0.002\}$ for both $h_1(\rvx)$ and $h_2(\rvx)$.
+However, if the training error gets less than $0.05$, the number of iterations is increased to 300,000 for $h_1(\rvx)$, and for $h_2(\rvx)$, it is increased to 500,000.
+This is done because the optimization gets slower.
+We use learning rates $\{0.01,0.002\}$ for $h_1(\rvx)$ and $\{0.02, 0.01\}$ for $h_2(\rvx)$.
 To report the final training and test errors for NP, we applied the same procedure as in \Cref{sphere_exp}.